MAKING GAMES SINCE 2008

 In September of 2018 Google and IndieCade hosted the Play TogethAR Game Jam in Los Angeles.
 The theme was “playing together”, and I came up with AR Card Warriors, a multiplayer digital board game RPG that used ARCore’s Augmented Images capability to scan playing cards as pieces on a virtual game board.

-Super Plumber is a small side-project that's sort of like Super Mario Bros.
+Modern Times is a small side-project that's sort of like Super Mario Bros.
 2, except you actually have to go to your job as a plumber.
-I ended up being unhappy with Unity’s workflow for 2D games, and came up with my own animator modeled after the classic Flixel framework, as well as a custom sprite sheet slicer and pixel perfect camera component.
-Additionally, I developed a wonderfully simplified state machine system which I’m excited to share soon.
+I was unhappy with Unity’s (old) workflow for 2D games, and came up with my own animator modeled after the classic Flixel framework, as well as a custom sprite sheet slicer and pixel perfect camera component.
+Additionally, I developed a wonderfully simplified state machine system, as well as a non-physics based character controller, which I’m excited to share soon.
 You can grab some of my solutions from my GitHub page!
 The pixel art is also all me, which was a lot of fun to do!